This is a guide covering everything you need to know about tilt-shift lenses.

 Even though people enjoy seeing the most ‘natural’ picture that captures the view as it is, in this case, we want something more.

-The tilt-shift lens can correct this distortion, opening a new opportunity for the photographers to explore their creativity and produce a much more appealing result.
+The tilt-shift lens can correct this distortion, opening a new opportunity for photographers to explore their creativity and produce a much more appealing result.
 Even more stunning than our eyes can see.

 Moreover, the tilt-shift lens can also create an illusionary depth of field that you often find in macro photography.